-COACHING POINTS Quality instep drive technique: Body

-- should be over the ball (forward).
+- Quality instep drive technique: Body should be over the ball (forward).
 Eyes on ball. - Support foot next to ball pointed in general direction of target.
-Lock ankle back and down, toes pointed down and slightly away from - standing leg.
-Strike the center of the ball on the instep ("laces" of the shoes).
-Follow through-move leg straight - through toward target.
-Quality preparation touch. - Encourage players to have a positive mentality to go to goal .
+Lock ankle back and down, toes - Lock ankle back and down, toes pointed down and slightly away from standing leg. - Strike the center of the ball on the instep ("laces" of the shoes). - Follow through-move leg straight through toward target. - Quality preparation touch. - Encourage players to have a positive mentality to go to goal .